JaninWanjiru/TypeScript-Challenges/README.md

+# 🎯 TypeScript Challenges

+This repository contains **two sets of TypeScript mini challenges** designed to build your coding skills progressively.

-# 🎯 Milestone 1 Challenges – TypeScript Playground
+## 🏋️‍♂️ Milestone 1 Challenges – `milestone_1_challenges.ts`

-This file contains **15 mini challenges** — short, focused problems to build confidence in the basics.
+This file has **15 mini challenges** — short, focusing on Variables, Data Types, Operators, String concatenation that help build confidence in TypeScript basics.

-## ✨ What’s Inside?
+### ✨ What’s Inside?

 Think of this file as a gym for your coding brain.
 You'll find tiny workouts like:

 - ➕ Add two numbers
 - ⏱️ Convert minutes to seconds
 - 📏 Calculate perimeter
 - 🤔 Check if a number is negative
 - 🚗 Can someone drive based on age?
 - 💪 BMI checker
 - 🔢 FizzBuzz
 - 🔄 Loops, conditions, logic — all the good stuff!

+## 🏋️‍♀️ Milestone 2 Challenges – `milestone_2challenges.ts`

+This file contains **16 more challenges** focusing on basic data structures, algorithmic thinking, and problem-solving using TypeScript.

+### ✨ What’s Inside?

+You'll practice with:

+- Summing positive numbers
+- Finding max values
+- Searching arrays
+- Counting occurrences
+- Removing duplicates
+- Working with objects and arrays

+…and many more classic programming problems.

 ## 🚀 How to Run It